Compact Cassette tape types and formulations: Standards

-Type I tapes
+Type I

 Type I, or IEC I, ferric or 'normal' cassettes were historically the first, the most common and the least expensive; they dominated the prerecorded cassette market.
-Magnetic layer of a ferric tape consists of around 30% synthetic binder and 70% magnetic powder - acicular (oblong, needle-like) particles of gamma ferric oxide (γ-Fe2O3), with a length of 0.2 μm to 0.75 μm.
+The magnetic layer of a ferric tape consists of around 30% synthetic binder and 70% magnetic powder — acicular (oblong, needle-like) particles of gamma ferric oxide (γ-Fe2O3), with a length of 0.2 μm to 0.75 μm.
 Each particle of such size contains a single magnetic domain.
 The powder was and still is manufactured in bulk by chemical companies specializing in mineral pigments for the paint industry.
-Ferric magnetic layers have brown colour, its shade and intensity depending mostly on the size of particles.
+Ferric magnetic layers are brown in colour, whose shade and intensity depends mostly on the size of the particles.